 One of the reasons gold performed so well in June is that the Fed is abandoning their plan to raise interest rates and most watchers now expect officials to begin lowering again at the end of this month.

-Officials cut rates to zero in an effort to spur growth.
-The move certainly worked wonders to drive stock prices, but it apparently didn’t do much to build lasting economic strength.
+Officials cut rates to zero to spur growth.
+The move certainly worked wonders to drive stock prices, but it didn’t do much to build lasting economic strength.

 Share prices began collapsing late last year when it appeared the stimulus would be withdrawn.

 Investors should be asking why, if the economy is so strong, is the Fed getting ready to change course and start cutting rates.
 After all, the idea was that officials should step on the gas (lower rates) when the economy is weak, and hit the brakes (raise rates) when the economy recovers.

 Instead of viewing interest rate policy as a set of car pedals, FOMC officials should have looked at it like a dangerous drug.
 The financial markets are now hopelessly addicted to cheap money.